sdfrench/CYBR8420-GotRoot/SoftwareAssuranceCases.md

 **Evidence:**

 E3.1 - Bitwarden [states](https://help.bitwarden.com/article/forgot-master-password/) that the corresponding *Master Password* is the only way to unlock a vault.
-In addition to that, the *Master Password* is never stored or even sent in clear to online vault according to [here](https://help.bitwarden.com/article/can-bitwarden-see-my-passwords/).
+In addition, the *Master Password* is never stored or sent in the clear to the online vault according to [BitWarden](https://help.bitwarden.com/article/can-bitwarden-see-my-passwords/).

-E4.1 - Bitwarden [states](https://help.bitwarden.com/article/how-is-data-securely-transmitted-and-stored/) that sensitive is never stored in its decrypted form server or client side.
+E4.1 - Bitwarden [states](https://help.bitwarden.com/article/how-is-data-securely-transmitted-and-stored/) that sensitive data is never stored in its decrypted form on the client or server.

-E5.1 - Bitwarden [states](https://help.bitwarden.com/article/how-is-data-securely-transmitted-and-stored/) that data is only decrypted as needed but have not found anything definitive for memory sanitization.
+E5.1 - Bitwarden [states](https://help.bitwarden.com/article/how-is-data-securely-transmitted-and-stored/) that data is only decrypted as needed.
+Bitwarden reloads if left idle for 10 seconds, thereby [sanitizing](https://community.bitwarden.com/t/any-thoughts-on-this-independent-security-study-apparently-all-the-major-pw-managers-are-insecure/4663/5) the memory.

-E6.1 - Bitwarden [states](https://help.bitwarden.com/article/what-encryption-is-used/) that no data. which would include *Master Password*,  s sent unencrypted to cloud servers.
+E6.1 - Bitwarden [states](https://help.bitwarden.com/article/what-encryption-is-used/) that no data, including *Master Password*, is sent unencrypted to cloud servers.

 E8.1 - (See Case 1: E3.1)